Current Deakin Students

-To complete the Graduate Diploma of Virtual and Augmented Reality, students must attain 8 credit points, which includes a work placement unit in virtual reality.
+To complete the Graduate Diploma of Virtual and Augmented Reality, students must attain 8 credit points.
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.

 Exit option with a Graduate Certificate of Virtual and Augmented Reality is possible after completion of the 4 core coursework units.